Roman Catholic Diocese of Iași: History

 It was established in 1818 as the Apostolic Vicariate of Moldavia (a pre-diocesan missionary jurisdiction; exempt, i.e. directly subject to the Holy See, not part of an ecclesiastical province, but entitled to a titular bishop), on territory split off from the suppressed Diocese of Bacău, which had originally been set up at Siret by Pope Urban V in 1370, due to work done by Franciscans and Dominicans; its seat was transferred to Bacău at the beginning of the 15th century.
 Abandoned in 1497 due to Muslim persecutions, the See of Bacău was re-established in 1611, and had a succession of twenty prelates until 1789, when it was suppressed.
 The Catholics of Moldavia were then placed under the spiritual direction of Apostolic prefects, generally chosen from the Conventuals in charge of the mission.

 The Apostolic Vicariate of Moldavia was promoted on 27 June 1884 by Pope Leo XIII to Diocese of Iaşi (Jászvásár in Hungarian) covering Romanian Moldavia, with Iaşi as residence.

 In 1921 it gained territory from the Diocese of Tiraspol.

-On 5 June 1930 it gained territory from the Ukrainian Latin Metropolitan Archdiocese of Lviv.
+On 5 June 1930 it gained the territory of the former Duchy of Bukovina from the Ukrainian Latin Metropolitan Archdiocese of Lviv.

 On 28 October 1993, it lost territory to establish the Apostolic Administration of Moldova (now the diocese of Chișinău).